 You can familiarize yourself with these widely-used themes by browsing through their demos online.
 This way, when you come across sites using those same themes with minimal adjustments made – voila! – your subconscious desire for understanding shall be fulfilled knowing that it’s indeed a WordPress-powered website.

 Next up: leveraging online tools and resources to further confirm your suspicions!

 Leveraging Online Tools And Resources

-After taking a look at the website’s theme, it’s time to explore some online tools and resources that can help you identify if a site is powered by WordPress.
+After taking a look at the website’s theme, it’s time to explore some online tools and resources that can help you identify if WordPress powers a site.
 While manually examining the source code or checking for common elements like ‘wp-content’ in URLs works well, leveraging these resources will make your life easier and provide more accurate results.

 There are several ways to utilize online tools and browser extensions to determine if a website is using WordPress:

-WPThemeDetector: This tool not only detects if WordPress powers the site but also provides information about the theme and plugins used.
+- WPThemeDetector: This tool detects if WordPress powers the site and provides information about the theme and plugins used.

 Now that you’re armed with multiple approaches to identifying if a website is built on WordPress – from inspecting themes to employing online detectors and browser extensions – go ahead and put them into practice!

 With this knowledge under your belt, you’ll be able to recognize when sites use our favorite content management system efficiently.
 So next time someone asks how they can tell if their desired platform is running on WP, feel free to share these tips with confidence!